 The research on Resveratrol and joint pain

-University researchers in China publishing in the medical journal Molecular medicine reports (1) had a lot of good things to say about Resveratrol.
+University researchers publishing in the medical journal Molecular Medicine Reports (1) had a lot of good things to say about Resveratrol.

-- Besides the anti-cancer, cholesterol lowering, anti-aging effects: “Resveratrol. . . improves the plant’s resistance against pathogens and environment deterioration, and performs important functions beneficial to human health, such as anti‑cancer, anti‑oxidation, regulating blood lipid levels and prolonging lifespan,” the researchers also examined the effects of resveratrol in laboratory rats with osteoarthritis.
+- Besides the anti-cancer, cholesterol-lowering, anti-aging effects: “Resveratrol. . . improves the plant’s resistance against pathogens and environmental deterioration, and performs important functions beneficial to human health, such as anti‑cancer, anti‑oxidation, regulating blood lipid levels and prolonging lifespan,” the researchers also examined the effects of resveratrol in laboratory rats with osteoarthritis.
 They noted that Resveratrol reversed inflammatory damage and protected the rat joints from osteoarthritis damage.

 Understanding inflammation and healing so you can understand how Resveratrol can help.